You want your children to have the best Catholic Confirmation catechism so they can learn the answers easily and keep the Faith for life.

 The Audio comes with an enhanced format that also includes a printable text verbatim to the audio file.

 The audio (CD or Download) has a text file that can be printed so that you have the verbatim text word for word for reading or for quizzes.

 Which Catholic Confirmation catechism questions will be on the quiz?
 Usually the ones listed below.

-The main Baltimore Catechism quiz questions and answers as well as the Catholic prayers and some devotional prayers for Confirmation are included in the St. Anne's Helper audio Confirmation catechism.
+The main Baltimore Catechism quiz questions and answers (1880s and 1950s) as well as the Catholic prayers and some devotional prayers for Confirmation are included in the Saint Anne's Helper audio Confirmation catechism.
+Like having a tutor!

-See what St. Anne's Helper Baltimore Catechism downloads use here:
+If you want to compare, see what St. Anne's Helper Baltimore Catechism downloads use with all the actual Confirmation questions, answers, and prayers here: